Discover more about our holidays to Central Asia, a region once very much at the heart of the ancient Silk Road.

 The top floor is given over to stalls selling a good choice of souvenirs, many of which can be bargained for.
 Look out for felted items such as slippers, coats or hats and ornate chess sets with leather boards.

-Bishkek, the capital, is one of the most pleasant cities in Central Asia, full of tree-shaded avenues, people-watching-worthy parks and other interesting sights.
+Bishkek, Kyrgyzstan's capital, is one of the most pleasant cities in Central Asia, full of tree-shaded avenues, people-watching-worthy parks and other interesting sights.

 The Soviet influence can be seen in the over-grand public buildings, statue-filled squares and Changing The Guard ceremony in Ala-Too Square.